Bouquets of curves in surfaces: Introduction

-The cycle relation appears in several geometric contexts.
-In particular, in the work of L\"onne on the monodromy group of simple plane curve singularities~\cite{L} (see also~\cite{PS} for a recent description of that group as a framed mapping class group).
-It also plays an important role in the definition of mutation-invariant groups associated with Dynkin type quivers introduced by Grant and Marsh in~\cite{GM}.
+A \emph{bouquet} in a surface is a union of $n$~simple closed curves that have precisely one common intersection point in which all curves intersect pairwise transversally (that is with~$n$ different tangent lines).
+We say a set of pairwise non-isotopic simple closed curves in a surface \emph{forms a bouquet}, if their union is a bouquet after an individual isotopy of the curves involved, and a set of curves indexed by $\Z/n\Z$ \emph{forms an oriented bouquet} if they form a bouquet such that the cyclic order of the tangent vectors at the common intersection point agrees with the one induced by the standard cyclic order of $\Z/n\Z$.
+In this note, we derive a group theoretic characterization of oriented bouquets in terms of Dehn twists.

-According to the above discussion, condition~(i) is equivalent to pairwise intersection numbers one.
+\begin{theorem} Let $\Sigma$ be an oriented compact surface and $n\geq 2$ an integer.
+A set of simple closed curves $c_1,c_2,\cdots, c_n$ in $\Sigma$ forms an oriented bouquet if and only if the corresponding positive Dehn twists $T_1,T_2,\ldots,T_n$ are not all equal and satisfy the following relations: \begin{enumerate} \item [(i)] the braid relation $T_i T_j T_i=T_j T_i T_j$, for all pairs $i,j \in\Z/n\Z$, and \item [(ii)] the cycle relation $T_i T_j T_k T_i=T_j T_k T_i T_j$, for all triples $i,j,k\in\Z/n\Z$ of pairwise distinct indices such that $j$ is after $i$ and before $k$ in the standard cyclic order. \end{enumerate} \end{theorem} We briefly comment on the conditions~(i) and (ii).
+According to the discussion above, condition~(i) is equivalent to the pairwise intersection numbers being one.
 For sets of three or more curves, forming a bouquet is a strictly stronger condition.
-Indeed, a triple of curves with three pairwise intersection points needs to delimit a triangle on the surface in order to form a bouquet.
-Interestingly, homotopically distinct sets of curves with pairwise intersection number one can be used to define non-isotopic fibred knots with the same Seifert form, as shown by Fernandez Vilanova~\cite{FV}.
-As Josh Greene pointed out to us, a closed oriented surface of genus $g$ admits a maximum of $2g+1$ simple closed curves with pairwise intersection number one.
-This is not to be confused with the famous problem of determining the maximal number of simple closed curves with pairwise intersection number at most one~\cite{P,Gr}.
+For example, a triple of curves that pairwise intersect once transversally needs to delimit a triangle on the surface in order to form a bouquet; see Section~\ref{sec:tripbouq}.
+By Theorem~\ref{bouquet} the cycle relation is the additional condition needed to characterise bouquets.
+While less prominent than the braid relation, the cycle relation features in several geometric contexts.
+For example, it appears in the work of L\"onne on the monodromy group of simple plane curve singularities~\cite{L} (see also~\cite{PS} for a recent description of that group as a framed mapping class group).
+It also plays an important role in the definition of mutation-invariant groups associated with Dynkin type quivers introduced by Grant and Marsh in~\cite{GM}.

-The key observation on which Theorem~\ref{bouquet} relies is the following group theoretic fact, the first part of which is a reformulation of a result by Birman and Hilden~\cite{BH}, while the second one is an algebraic consequence of Artin's standard braid group presentation.
+The key observation on which Theorem~\ref{bouquet} relies is the following group theoretic fact, the first part of which is a reformulation of a consequence of a result by Birman and Hilden~\cite{BH}, while the second part is an algebraic consequence of Artin's standard braid group presentation.